 Migration page, under Select your data service, choose Exchange.

 On the first Hybrid Configuration Wizard page, choose next and on the On-premises Exchange Server Organization page, accept the default values and choose next.

 By default the wizard connects to the Exchange server running the latest version.

-On the Credentials page, choose Use current Windows credentials for on-premises Exchange server, and enter admin credentials for it and your Office 365 tenant choose next, and then choose next again once the connections and credentials have validated.
+On the Credentials page, choose Use current Windows credentials for on-premises Exchange server, and enter admin credentials for it and your Microsoft 365 or Office 365 organization choose next, and then choose next again once the connections and credentials have validated.

 On the Hybrid Features page, select Minimal Hybrid Configuration > next.